AOL Radio: Marketing

 On November 18, 2002, AOL introduced Broadband Radio@AOL.
 Broadband Radio@AOL was built into the AOL 8.0 software, and was the first AOL Radio offering based on the AOL streaming technology Ultravox.
 By 2003, AOL had migrated most of its AOL Radio products to Ultravox.
 It was released in the UK on October 20, 2003.

-On April 11, 2005, AOL and XM Satellite Radio joined together to create Radio@AOL featuring XM.
+On April 11, 2005, AOL and XM Satellite Radio joined to create Radio@AOL featuring XM.
 At the same time, AOL consolidated Radio@AOL and Radio@Netscape as "Radio@AOL featuring XM".
 This service was available to AOL members and non-members alike, with twenty XM channels offered (fifty more XM channels require a paying AOL subscription).
 Later in 2005, AOL changed the name of Radio@AOL to AOL Radio to align itself with the AOL Music branding.
 In July 2005, a web version of AOL Radio was introduced for non-members with unlimited listening.
 At the end of 2005, Radio@Netscape was officially retired, with AOL Radio being the official brand.

 On April 30, 2008, AOL and XM Satellite Radio announced the end of their partnership and the beginning of the new partnership between AOL and CBS Radio.
 The partnership between AOL and CBS Radio would give AOL access to over 150 of CBS Radio's terrestrial stations.